 Otaru Light Snow Path Festival

 Otaru Light Snow Path Festival, held in Otaru, Hokkaido, is a relatively new festival, but it is no less impressive.
-The festival features a series of beautifully lit snow paths and tunnels, which visitors can walk through and enjoy the enchanting atmosphere.
-Along the path, visitors can also enjoy live music performances and sample the local cuisine, including fresh seafood and traditional sweets.
+The festival features a series of beautifully lit snow paths and tunnels.
+Lined with handcrafted snow lanterns and sculptures, visitors can walk through and enjoy the enchanting atmosphere.